kmhcreative/Share-on-Mastodon-Easily/README.md

 * Button Configurator translations were done with Google Translate, they may not be accurate.
 If you can fix any of them please do and submit a pull request for your changes.

 ### CODE:

-Get the code for this project, submit bugs, issues, suggestions, fork it, whatever!

 [https://github.com/kmhcreative/Share-on-Mastodon-Easily](https://github.com/kmhcreative/Share-on-Mastodon-Easily)